 - Decreases cortisol: Taking the most direct approach, holy basil can reduce the stress hormone cortisol in your system.

-- Regulates your mood: Kindling positivity, holy basil also modulates the chemical messengers serotonin and dopamine.
+- Regulates your mood: Kindling positivity, holy basil also modulates the natural “happy” chemical messengers in your body, namely, serotonin and dopamine.
 They carry messages to the brain regions controlling mood and mental well-being.

 The compounds ocimarin and ocimumosides A and B seem to make the most difference here.